About the college

 Most graduate accommodation is in St Aldate’s House, located ten minutes' walk from the college in central Oxford.
 Shared kitchen facilities are available on site and all rooms have en suite bathroom facilities.

 All first year graduates are accommodated, with remaining rooms allocated to existing students on a first come, first served basis.
-In the recent past this has meant that the college can typically provide accommodation for all students who want it for two years of their graduate studies.

 Most graduate accommodation is off-site, although a small number of rooms are set aside in college, which is completely accessible for students with physical disabilities.
 No accommodation for couples/families is available at this time.